KNowledgeOnWebScale/solid-web-monetization/.docs/docs/wmp/practical.md

 }
 ```

-You can now use those `client_id` and `client_secret` values to pass as environment variables to the server.
+You can now use those `client_id` and `client_secret` values to pass as [environment variables](#environment-variables) to the server.
 They can be edited in the [`docker-compose.yml`](#docker).

 ### Login

-Although in theory it should not matter which Solid pod and thus Solid WebID you use, this demonstrator has been hardwired to authenticate with solidcommunity.net.
+Although in theory it should not matter which Solid pod and thus Solid WebID you use, this demonstrator has been hardwired to authenticate with *solidcommunity.net*.
 So you will need an account and pod there.

-That is why you should create a solid pod over at [solidcommunity.net](https://solidcommunity.net/register) if you did not so already.
+That is why you should create a solid pod over at [solidcommunity.net](https://solidcommunity.net/register), if you did not so already.

 ### About page